contentful/contentful-persistence.swift/README.md

 let store = CoreDataStore(context: self.managedObjectContext)
 let persistenceModel = PersistenceModel(spaceType: SyncInfo.self, assetType: Asset.self, entryTypes: entryTypes)

+// Initialize the Contentful.Client with a persistenceIntegration which will receive messages about changes when calling `sync methods` self.client = Client(spaceId: "<YOUR_SPACE_ID>", accessToken: "<YOUR_ACCESS_TOKEN>")

 // Create the manager.
+self.syncManager = SynchronizationManager(client: self.client,
+                                          localizationScheme: LocalizationScheme.all, // Save data for all locales your Space supports.
+                                          persistenceStore: self.store,
-let syncManager = SynchronizationManager(persistenceStore: self.store, persistenceModel: persistenceModel)
+                                          persistenceModel: persistenceModel)

-// Initialize the Contentful.Client with a persistenceIntegration which will receive messages about changes when calling `sync methods` self.client = Client(spaceId: "<YOUR_SPACE_ID>", accessToken: "<YOUR_ACCESS_TOKEN>", persistenceIntegration: syncManager)

 // Sync with the API.
-self.client.initialSync().then { _ in
+self.syncManager.sync() { _ in
-  // Make sure to delegate to the correct thread. self.managedObjectContext.perform {
   do {
     // Fetch all `Posts` from CoreData
     let post: Post? = try self.store.fetchAll(type: Post.self, predicate: NSPredicate(value: true))
   } catch {
     // Handle error thrown by CoreData fetches.
   }
 }
-}
 ```

 ## Define your `CoreData` model

-To make your model classes work with contentful-persistence.swift you will need to either conform to `ContentPersistable` for Contentful Assets, or `EntryPersistable` for Contentful entry types.
+To make your model classes work with contentful-persistence.swift you will need to either conform to `ContentSysPersistable` for Contentful Assets, or `EntryPersistable` for Contentful entry types.

 Then you will need to make the corresponding model in your projects `xcdatamodel` file.
-Both `EntryPersistable` and `ContentPersistable` types must have a _non-optional_ `id` property as well as optional `createdAt` and `updatedAt` date properties.
+Both `EntryPersistable` and `ContentSysPersistable` types must have a _non-optional_ `id` and `localeCode` properties as well as optional `createdAt` and `updatedAt` date properties.

 Optionality on CoreData entities is a bit different than swift optionality—optionality means that the property may be absent when a save-to-database operation is performed.
 To configure a property's optionality, open the "Data Model Inspector" in Xcode's "Utilities" right sidebar and toggle the "Optional" checkbox: